Your search did not match any results.

 Oracle treats all Services Personal Information in accordance with the terms of Sections I and III of this Policy and Your order for Services.

-Oracle may process Services Personal Information for the processing activities necessary to perform the Services, including for testing and applying new product or system versions, patches, updates and upgrades, and resolving bugs and other issues You have reported to Oracle.
+Oracle may process Services Personal Information for the processing activities necessary to perform the Services, including for creating an Oracle services account to access Oracle products and services, for testing and applying new product or system versions, patches, updates and upgrades, and resolving bugs and other issues You have reported to Oracle.

 You are the controller of the Services Personal Information processed by Oracle to perform the Services.
 Oracle will process your Services Personal Information as specified in Your Services order and Your documented additional written instructions to the extent necessary for Oracle to (i) comply with its processor obligations under applicable data protection law or (ii) assist You to comply with Your controller obligations under applicable data protection law relevant to Your use of the Services.
 Oracle will promptly inform You if, in our reasonable opinion, Your instruction infringes applicable data protection law.
+You acknowledge and agree that Oracle is not responsible for performing legal research and/or for providing legal advice to You.
 Additional fees may apply.

 Oracle has implemented and will maintain technical and organizational measures designed to prevent accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Services Personal Information.
 These measures, which are generally aligned with the ISO/IEC 27001:2013 standard, govern all areas of security applicable to the Services, including physical access, system access, data access, transmission, input, security oversight, and enforcement.